 Farmers.
 Homemakers.
 Marketers.
 Technologists.
 Advisors.
 Teachers.
 Managers.
 Entrepreneurs.

-iDE is a global effort that spans offices in 14 countries, encompassing 4 social enterprises, employing nearly 1,000 people directly, and indirectly enabling many more through our market-based approaches in agriculture; water, sanitation, and health; and finance.
+iDE is a global effort that spans offices in 14 countries, encompassing 4 social enterprises, employing over 1,000 people directly, and indirectly enabling many more through our market-based approaches in agriculture; water, sanitation, and hygiene; and finance.

 Our beliefs are best summarized in a series of simple statements that guide our daily actions.

 Poor women and men have the right to a secure livelihood. ¶ Markets are the most powerful force for significant, widespread and lasting impact on rural prosperity. ¶ The rural poor are customers, producers, and entrepreneurs. ¶ We listen to and learn from the people we work with. ¶ We value innovation and entrepreneurship. ¶ We are results-oriented, aiming for significant impacts for large numbers of people. ¶ We strive for economic, social, and environmental equity and sustainability.

 Subscribe to stay connected to the innovation, opportunity, and stories at the frontlines of fighting poverty.

 Creating a global force for change based on the power of business to solve poverty.